mis0butter/aasConference2020/README.md

 # aasConference2020

-This is the repo for managing papers and code for the AAS Conference 2020.
-Details can be found on the conference website https://www.space-flight.org/docs/2020_summer/2020_summer.html.
+This is the repo for managing papers and code for the AAS/AIAA Conference 2020.

-The 2020 AAS/AIAA Conference will be held August 9 - 13, 2020 at the Lake Tahoe Resort Hotel in South Lake Tahoe, CA.
+The conference will be held August 9 - 13, 2020 at the Lake Tahoe Resort Hotel in South Lake Tahoe, CA.

 The abstract deadline is April 10, 2020.
 Notification of acceptance will be sent via email by May 9, 2020.
+More details can be found on the conference website https://www.space-flight.org/docs/2020_summer/2020_summer.html.

 # Meeting Notes